NoNameItem/cool-django-auth-ldap/CONTRIBUTING.rst

    Now you can make your changes locally.

-5. When you're done making changes, check that your changes pass flake8 and the tests, including testing other Python versions with tox::
+5. When you're done making changes, check that your changes pass flake8, bandit and the tests, including testing other Python versions with tox::

         $ flake8 cool_django_auth_ldap tests
+        $ bandit -r .
         $ python manage.py test --settings tests.settings

-   To get flake8, just pip install it into your virtualenv.
+   To get flake8 and bandit, just pip install it into your virtualenv (Should be installed uf you use requirements_dev.txt).

 6. Commit your changes and push your branch to GitHub::